Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Rescaling of the QHD system and the relaxation-time limit

-To estimate the relative entropy $H(\rho_\tau|\bar\rho)$, we need the following result which gives the time derivative of $H(\rho_\tau|\bar\rho)$.
-Here again a rigorous computation need the argument of mollification of $\rho_\tau$ as in the proof of Proposition \ref{prop:dtentr}.
-Since the method is similar, we omit this step for simplicity of the paper.
+To estimate the relative entropy $H(\rho_\tau|\bar\rho)$, we need the following result, which gives the time derivative of $H(\rho_\tau|\bar\rho)$.
+Here again, a rigorous computation requires a mollification argument of $\rho_\tau$ as in the proof of Proposition \ref{prop:dtentr}, while the regularity of the limiting density $\bar\rho$ is guaranteed by Proposition \ref{prop:barrho}.
+Since the method is similar, we omit this step for simplicity.